-Description: A Drop-in session is one in which players drop in, without advance reservations, to play other Drop-in players.
-There are two types of Drop-in sessions:
+Description: A Drop-In session is one in which players drop in, without advance reservations, to play other Drop-In players.
+There are two types of Drop-In sessions:

 - A 2-3 hour block of time reserved each morning, on all courts, for all players.

-Eligibility: Players must be Grand Pickleball Club members or guests* in order to play in the Drop-in sessions.
+Eligibility: Players must be Grand Pickleball Club members or guests* in order to play in the Drop-In sessions.
 Residents (including Renters) will be welcomed for a maximum of three Drop-In sessions before they must join the Club.

-* Overnight guests of club members may play at “Drop In” as long as they are accompanied by the member.
+* Overnight guests of club members may play at “Drop-In” as long as they are accompanied by the member.
 The member will need to go to the monitor station and sign in their guest.
 The guest must wear a guest badge while playing.
 The guest must be at least 16 years old to play.
 Monitors will need to make sure all guests have signed in and are wearing a guest badge.